ADeadTrousers/android_device_Unihertz_Atom_LXL/docs/HOW-TO-FLASH-STOCK.md

 ## Preparing the SP Flash Tool

 1. Download the [latest SP Flash Tool](https://spflashtools.com/category/windows).
-As of me writing this the latest version was v5.2136.
+As of me writing this the latest version that worked for me was v5.2216.
 The V6 variant is not compatible with Atom L/XL.
 2. Extract the downloaded zip to a folder of your choosing.

 ## Downloading the Stock ROM